pm215/tadoku_stats/README.md

 This should be handy for archiving statistics from each contest so that if we add more interesting analysis later we can run it on the old data.

+The following options modify the output produced:
+* `--brief` : prints the per-medium results in a brief "first place + honorable mention" format, rather than a top-three table.

 ## Output

 The program prints: